flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 - Native AOT .NET 7 Preview on *provided.al2* Amazon runtime
 - self-contained ReadyToRun .NET 7 Preview on *provided.al2* Amazon runtime.
 - self-contained .NET 7 Preview project with default compilation settings - ReadyToRun is off, and QuickJIT is on *provided.al2* Amazon runtime.
-- not self-contained ReadyToRun .NET 6 on *dotnet6* Amazon runtime.
+- ReadyToRun .NET 6 on *dotnet6* Amazon runtime.
-- not self-contained .NET 6 project with default compilation settings - ReadyToRun is off, and QuickJIT is on *dotnet6* Amazon runtime.
+- .NET 6 project with default compilation settings - ReadyToRun is off, and QuickJIT is on *dotnet6* Amazon runtime.

 ### Setup .NET 7 and create a sample AWS Lambda on Amazon Linux 2 in WSL
-As you remember, Native AOT doesn't support cross-compilation, and AWS doesn't have a Windows ru for Lambdas.
+As you remember, Native AOT doesn't support cross-compilation, and AWS doesn't have a Windows runtime for Lambdas.

 My first approach was to set up .NET 7 on my regular development environment on Ubuntu and deploy Lambda from there, but as a result, I got a .NET runtime error after deployment.
 So in my second approach, I decided to avoid cross-compilation and set up .NET 7 and Amazon development environment on Amazon Linux 2 in WSL.